About Centerville

 Criminal Records

 Criminal records in Anoka County cover felony, misdemeanor, traffic offenses, and sex offender registry information.
-These records are maintained by the Anoka County Sheriff's Office, local police departments, and the Minnesota Bureau of Criminal Apprehension (BCA).
 Residents can request background checks through the BCA, which provides statewide criminal history information.
 The Anoka County Attorney's Office prosecutes criminal cases, and court records are accessible through the Anoka County District Court.

 Vital Records

-Vital records for Centerville, Minnesota, such as birth, death, and marriage certificates, are maintained by the Anoka County Vital Records Office.
+Vital records for Centerville, Minnesota, such as birth, death, and marriage certificates, are maintained by the Minnesota Office of Vital Records.
 Residents can request certified copies of these records through Anoka County's online portal or by visiting the office in person.
 The Centerville City Hall also is a resource for residents seeking information about local vital records.

 Business & Licensing Records